temetvince/x3ap-swm2/README.md

 3. Exploit the weaknesses of your enemies, holes in the economy, or the military advances of your allies.
 4. Exterminate factions which oppose you and the dreaded Omnicron Channel Virus.

-## Important
-* If you notice slowdowns, disable Improved Escort Behavior in 'x3 terran conflict/addon/t/9979-L044.xml'

 ## Installation
 Installation video: https://www.youtube.com/watch?v=c68t3CS4E-A&t=37s

-It is !!HIGHLY!! recommended, but not required, that you install the Claim and Tug Command for Joubarbe's Satellite Monitoring by Wynarel: Forum.https://forum.egosoft.com/viewtopic.php?t=398916
+### TL;DR
+1. Install Litcube's Universe
+2. Install Reshade (Optional)
+3. Copy SWM3 into your Litcube's Universe folder

+### Detailed Instructions Including Reshade
-1. Install Mayhem 2.
-Follow ALL the instructions, including installing Litcube's Universe: (https://www.moddb.com/mods/mayhem/downloads/mayhem-main)
+1. Install X3AP, the no-steam exe from Egosoft, and Litcube's Universe
-    * IMPORTANT: When installing Mayhem Graphics, do not rename any of the optional cat/dat files yet!
 2. If you don't want to use Reshade and want to skip the Graphics Improvement mod functionality, skip to step 7
 3. Download and install ReShade: https://reshade.me/
 4. When asked for the game, browse and select X3AP.exe in your x3 install folder
 5. The game uses Direct3D 9
 6. When asked, install all the shaders.
 Everything.
 All of them
-7. Copy the contents for SW Mayhem 2 from "x3 terran conflict" to your root Mayhem 2 install folder (probably named "x3 terran conflict").
+7. Copy the contents for SW Mayhem 2 from "x3 terran conflict" to your x3 install folder install folder (probably named "x3 terran conflict").
 It should ask you if you want to overwrite a bunch of files.
 Say yes!
-8. Rename the Mayhem 2 Graphics optional files you want to use to be the last cat/dat files.
-In other words, rename them to have the highest number of all the cat/dat files in the folder, one number higher than the current highest cat/dat file.
-I recommended using the dark milky way and particles no fog options.
-So for example, rename "OPTION - Dark Milky Way" cat and dat to "19.cat" and "19.dat" respectively, and then rename "OPTION - Particles No Fog" cat/dat to "20.cat" and "20.dat"
-9. If you want to use the optional font, then go to your game's 'x3 terran conflict' folder.
-Rename the folder 'RenameMeTof' to 'f'.
+8. If you want to disable the optional font, then go to your game's 'x3 terran conflict' folder.
+Delete the 'f' folder.
 Notice the LicenseAndCopyright file for your information.
 The original author's work can be found here: https://github.com/belluzj/fantasque-sans
-10. Enjoy!

 ## Graphics Improvement Mod
 * You can take before/after screenshots that save to your root install folder with the PrintScrn button on your keyboard.
 To access the options in game, press [SHIFT]+[~] (or [SHIFT]+[`])